What is Lasinone?

 Important Reminders

-- Take Lasinone exactly as prescribed by your healthcare provider
+Take Lasinone exactly as prescribed by your healthcare

 - Do not adjust your dose without medical supervision